babonet13/HostYourNode/What/readme.md

 What
 ==
-This section is dedicated to explain what are images, containers, daemons ...
+This section is dedicated to explain what are images, containers, nodes, daemons, etc ...
->>> To Be Done !

 Objectives
 -